 - POP with IMAP: If you use both protocols, the POP client will constantly “steal” messages from the IMAP clients by downloading and removing them from the server, so the IMAP clients will only be useful for reading messages that haven’t yet been seen by the POP client.
 If the POP client leaves copies on the server, all clients will see the same messages initially but will then get out of sync, and the IMAP clients may confuse the POP client’s memory of the server’s state.
 Sent/Drafts/Trash folders will be shared between IMAP clients, but the POP client will have its own different versions of these.

-- Multiple IMAP clients: No problems here!
+- Multiple IMAP-only clients: No problems here!
 IMAP was designed to work well when many devices access the same account.

 Our best advice

-- If you will access your email from multiple devices, it’s usually best to use IMAP.
-Configure all devices to use the Sent, Drafts, Trash, and Spam folders on the server and turn off local data caching.
+- If you will access your email from more than one device or computer, it’s best to use IMAP on all computers/devices.
+Configure all devices to use the Sent, Drafts, Trash, and Spam folders on the server.

 Set up ssh key access